a-repko/trento-testing/README.md

 "git pull"

-C compiler for Windows is awailable as a part of Mingw project (http://www.mingw.org/).
+C compiler for Windows is available as a part of MinGW project (http://www.mingw.org/).
 First download and install the "Installer", then you can choose which parts you wan to actually install (gcc, gfortran).

 ======